vitty84/WAFBench/FTW-compatible-tool/README.md

 * -s *\<timeout\>*: Specify the maximum number of seconds to wait before the socket times out.
 Default is 1 second.
 * -h: print help and exit

-**Note**: You could find example yaml files in FTW Generator's note.
+**Note**: You may find example yaml files in [Regression tests for OWASP CRS v3](https://github.com/SpiderLabs/OWASP-CRS-regressions).